 Exercise 5: What Is an Example of Making a Plan?
 (25 minutes)

-[The purpose of this exercise is to make caregivers/parents familiar with a behavioral program which we call "plans" in this exercise.]
+[The purpose of this exercise is to make mothers familiar with a behavioral program which we call "plans" in this exercise.]

-Sometimes a caregiver or parent will want to make a plan to help his or her child do something better.
+Sometimes a mother will want to make a plan to help her child do something better.
 I'll give you an example.
 Mrs. Jones is unhappy with Lisa's dirty room.
 First, she decides what it is she wants Lisa to do: 1) make her bed, 2) pick up all clothes, books and toys from the floor, and 3) hang her clothes on hangers in the closet.
 Next she wants to see exactly how Lisa is doing now before the plan goes into effect.
 So, Mrs. Jones makes a little chart, observes Lisa for a week and sees how many times Lisa does the three things Mrs. Jones wants her to do.
 Mrs. Jones is surprised to see that Lisa does better than she had thought.
 Now Mrs. Jones decides how she will reinforce Lisa: give her praise and give her 1 point for doing each of the three things - make the bed, pick up the floor, and hang up clothes.

-When Lisa gets 30 points, she will buy Lisa a sweatshirt Lisa has wanted.
+When Lisa gets 30 points, she will buy Lisa a pair of gloves Lisa has wanted.
 Mrs. Jones explains to Lisa what she wants and how the points work.
 She also makes it clear that the goal is to have a neat room.

-Lisa tells her caregiver that she would rather have a CD than a sweatshirt, and the caregiver agrees.
+Lisa tells her mother that she would rather have a new doll than the gloves, and mother agrees.